IamManchanda/react-live-stream-app/README.md

 1. Rename the `auth-config-sample` folder to `auth-config`.
 The `auth-config` is intentionally gitignored so that your (or my) private google credential for this project don't get hacked.
 Please don't remove the folder from your gitignore.
 1. Run `npm start` to run this on your local server.
 1. Open [http://localhost:3000](http://localhost:3000) to view the frontend part of the app within the browser.
+1. Run `npm run build` if you want to build the frontend up for deployment.